 According to the American Association of Birth Centers, a birth center is, “a home-like facility existing within a healthcare system with a program of care designed in the wellness model of pregnancy and birth.”
-But before you start envisioning a living room-like atmosphere with boiling pots of water and an archaic Call the Midwife vibe, don’t!
-Birth centers are still equipped with way more monitoring machines and on-hand medication than a home birth ever could.
+Birth centers are equipped with way more monitoring machines and on-hand medication than a home birth ever could but meant to feel more homey than a hospital.
 My birthing center looked like a house from the outside — including a quaint wrap-around-porch with rocking chairs — but as soon as I walked through the doors, I was greeted by nurses in scrubs.
-And even though the rooms are more homey than, say, a multi-bed hospital room, they still have remote-operated beds, beeping machines, and around-the-clock uterus checking.
-Unlike a hospital, however, they were pretty lax about the number of visitors I had, and when I asked to hook up a Wii to pass the time, they were cool with it.
+And even though the rooms are much less sterile than, say, a multi-bed hospital room, they still have remote-operated beds, beeping machines, and around-the-clock uterus checking.
+Unlike a hospital, however, they were pretty relaxed about the number of visitors I had, and when I asked to hook up a Wii to pass the time, they were cool with it.

 For women like me, with low-risk pregnancies and a natural tug toward a hands-off, midwife-based birthing experience, birthing centers might be the perfect middle-ground solution.
 If you’re still weighing the options on where to give birth, here are five reasons I chose a birth center.